 Oshie really came alive during Washington’s run to the Stanley Cup, recording eight goals, including two game-winners, and 13 assists.

-The right-winger is a huge part of Washington’s success and will continue to be moving forward.
-He has been especially valuable on the power play.
+The right-winger was a huge part of Washington’s success and was especially valuable on the power play.
+Unfortunately, a chronic back issue looks to have ended his career.

 Based on the fact that Oshie helped the Caps win a Cup, and he was signed to a long-term deal, Washington seems to have made out in the deal.